UnforeseenOcean/MechKeysInfo/README.md

 ```

 19. Start changing the key names with ones from the QMK wiki key list.
 If you don't have a FN key or if you are not planning to use one, remove references to the FN keymap.
+20. After you're finished, if you run `qmk lint -kb (keyboard name)` it will complain about info.json.
+Find one that's closest to your keyboard (in my case, GH80-3000), copy it and start editing it to fit your keyboard.
+If you are not planning to use QMK Configurator AND you're not going to make a pull request with your design, I think just leaving it with same amount of keys should do it.
+(If not, please please please do make edits to that file, else other people won't be able to use the configurator!)
+21. Compile the keyboard firmware with `qmk compile -kb (keyboard name) -km (keymap name)`.
+You have to make sure it fits into the memory space, else you will have a build failure and need to start chopping the features out.
+22. After that, flash it onto your keyboard with QMK Companion.
+With any luck, you will be able to use your keyboard.